eianlei/scalc/README.md

 # Development history & roadmap
 - 2021-11-03 published to github a quickly hacked up demo, that needs lot of TLC
 - 2021-11-08 added the dive planner prototype
+- 2021-11-12 most of essential functionality in place

 todo short term:
 - some cleanup, proper structuring and commentting to the sources